Hackney Children Choir

 Christ Church in Harrogate from 7.30 to 9.30, our season runs from

-September to our AGM which is usually held in early June.
+September to our AGM which is usually held in late June / early July.
 Our repertoire

 covers the whole range of choral music including baroque, classics, well